sperciva/sperciva.github.io/README.md

 **Events**

-I am co-organizing [a workshop](https://sites.google.com/view/mobius-inversion-workshop) at SoCG 2023 on Mobius Inversions and Reeb Spaces.
+I am co-organizing a special session at JMM 2024 on Applied Topology: Theory, Algorithms, and Applications.

 **Graduates Achieving Inclusion Now**